smorrrs/Speedrun-Resources/autosplitter_guide.md

 * [GH103](https://youtu.be/cJLbFh_74wg)
 * [GH104](https://youtu.be/NaGJXChkwGc)

-Important Note: When adding an address to the addresslist, you may need to change its Type in order to see its value.
+**Important Note**: When adding an address to the addresslist, you may need to change its Type in order to see its value.

 Example 1: you scan for a 4-Byte value and add a result to the addresslist, it may get added as type String.
 Double click this type value and change the Type to 4-Bytes

 [Add screenshot]

 Example 2: you scan for a String value and add results to addresslist.
-They're added as String values, but you can't see the full value or perhaps any value at all.
-This may be because the String's length is too small.
+They're added as String values, but you can't see the full value or perhaps any value at all because the String's length is too small.
 String[14] indicates only 14 characters are being displayed.
-String[0], it's displaying 0 characters.
 Double-click the value and change Length to something large (like 80).

 ![short string](https://user-images.githubusercontent.com/104397629/223780216-fdd9f981-56b4-4012-b311-0d3a46722df0.PNG)
 ![edit string type](https://user-images.githubusercontent.com/104397629/223780243-c6626a59-2cde-45a1-990e-1ff6b20e1539.PNG)